UNIVERSITY OF CHICAGO

 What special opportunities does UChicago offer students?

-Additionally, over 80% of UChicago students conduct research via the over 160 research institutions and committees on campus, not to mention various off-campus opportunities, preparing them for the world of scholarship that awaits them in post-grad life.
+Additionally, over 80% of UChicago students conduct research at one of the 160+ research institutions and committees on campus, not to mention various off-campus opportunities, preparing them for the world of scholarship that awaits them in post-grad life.

 Is UChicago Affordable?

-UChicago practices a no barriers policy, which is “a comprehensive plan to increase access to college, support students as they receive an empowering education, and prepare them for lifelong professional success.”
-That being said, UChicago’s estimated cost of attendance, without aid, costs $57,642 for tuition and $17,004 for room and board.
+UChicago has a no barriers policy, which is “a comprehensive plan to increase access to college, support students as they receive an empowering education, and prepare them for lifelong professional success.”
+That being said, UChicago’s estimated cost of attendance, without aid, is $59,256 for tuition and $17,685 for room and board.
 Students from families who earn under $125,000 per year pay $0 for tuition, and students from families earning less than $60,000 have tuition, fees, room, and board all covered by financial aid.
 All first generation students receive a $20,000 scholarship over the course of their four years and are guaranteed a paid internship for their first summer, which helps bridge a major achievement gap between students from different educational backgrounds.